syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Toolbar-Customization.md

 AfterPrint

-sAfter the printing process is completed, the afterPrint event will be triggered.
-We can define the event method using the [AfterPrint] (https://help.syncfusion.com/api/js/ejpdfviewer#events:afterprint) property of the control.
+After the printing process is completed, the afterPrint event will be triggered.
+We can define the event method using the AfterPrint property of the control.

 {% highlight javascript %}
 @(Html.EJ().PdfViewer("pdfviewer").ServiceUrl("https://js.syncfusion.com/ejServices/api/PdfViewer").ClientSideEvents(e=>e.AfterPrint(“afterPrint”)))